 There is significant variation within our population of supranational actors.
 Among the most avid tweeters are the Commission’s Directorate-General for Digital Policies (@DigitalEU) with 13.7 tweets per day, or the official account of the whole EU Commission run by the spokespersons service (@EU_Commission) with 10.4 tweets a day.
 On the lower end of the distribution, we find the European Court of Justice (@EUCourtPress) with around one tweet every second day or, further down the line, the Euratom Supply Agency (@EuratomA) issuing a message only around very 10th day on average.
 Yet, this variation in the tweet volume across supranational EU actors (standard deviation: 2.58 tweets per day) is not systematically distinct from our UK benchmark sample (2.23 daily tweets) and markedly lower than in sample of tweets from international organizations (4 daily tweets).

-In fact, the variation across our benchmark samples is more interesting, as the left panel of Figure 1 highlights: The volume of tweets from supranational accounts clearly exceeds the tweet volume of international organizations and actors, while it is at least on par when compared to national executives in the United Kingdom.
+In fact, the variation across our benchmark samples is more interesting, as the left panel of Figure 1 highlights: The total volume of tweets from supranational accounts clearly exceeds the tweet volume of international organizations and actors, while it is at least on par when compared to national executives in the United Kingdom.
 Regarding volume, thus, we can clearly state that supranational actors try to exploit the communication potentials of this particular social medium.

 3.2.
 The language of supranational Twitter messages